inyokaproject/inyoka-legacy/docs/source/services.rst

         id = db.Column(db.Integer, primary_key=True)
         name = db.Column(db.String(20), nullable=False, index=True, unique=True)

-As you see we just mixed in a new class – :class:`~inyoka.core.serializer.SerializableObject`.
-This class tells our internal serializer what id the model has and what columns to serialize.
+As you see we just mixed in a new class:
+:class:`~inyoka.core.serializer.SerializableObject`.
+This class tells our internal serializer what ID the model has and what columns to serialize.
 This is required to have an interface for various serializers.
-For now inyoka supports some kind of debug serializer that returns HTML, it supports JSON and XML too.
+For now Inyoka supports some kind of debug serializer that returns HTML but it supports JSON and XML too.

 Now that we made our model serializable we can define the service provider::